Installing and Configuring the Authorizer

 Prerequisites

-Users need the following prerequisites before installing the Access File Authorizer:
+Users need these prerequisites before installing the Access File Authorizer:

 • PlainID Private Docker Hub access